tingzhim/Game-Narrative-Speech-Recognition/README.md

 # Content

   ## Introduction
-    This is the respository of Towards Practical Lipreading with Distilled and Efficient Models and Lipreading using Temporal Convolutional Networks.
-In this repository, we provide training code, pre-trained models, network settings for end-to-end visual speech recognition (lipreading).
-We trained our model on LRW.
+  This is the respository of Multimodal Game Narration Speech Recognition.
+In this repository, we provide pre-training code, network settings for end-to-end visual speech recognition.
+We trained our model on GND.
   ## Framework
-  The network architecture is based on 3D convolution, ResNet-18 plus MS-TCN.
+  The architecture of multimodal game narration recognition (MGNR) for speech recognition.
+We set have two phrase, phrase 1 is pre-trained video module by masked token prediction loss. phrase 2 fine-tune the pre-trained unimodal speech recognition model by combing video module in phrase 1.
   <div align=center>
   <img src="images/framework.png" width="360" height="180">
   </div>